folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

-While this is a natural way to express a state machine, it is well-known that when translated to machine code in a naive way, this approach is inefficient on modern CPUs: the match is an unpredictable branch, causing many branch misses.
+While this is a natural way to express a state machine, it is well-known that when translated to machine code in a straightforward way, this approach is inefficient on modern CPUs: the match is an unpredictable branch, causing many branch misses.
 Reducing the number of branch misses is crucial for good performance on modern hardware.

-Therefore, labeled match guarantees that **when a state transition has a target known at compile time, the transition is a single unconditional jump to that target**.
+The equivalent of the above snippet will instead perform a direct jump from the bottom of the `A` branch to the top of the `B` branch: labeled match guarantees that when a state transition has a target that is known at compile time, the transition is a single unconditional jump to that target.

+### What does LLVM do?

-In some cases, the LLVM backend already achieves this optimal code generation, but the transformation is not guaranteed and fails for more complex inputs.
+In some cases, the LLVM backend already achieves this optimal code generation using unconditional jumps, but the transformation is not guaranteed and fails for more complex inputs.
 Furthermore, LLVM is not the only rust codegen backend: it is likely that both `rustc_codegen_gcc` and `rustc_codegen_cranelift` will see more and more use.
 Hence we should be sceptical of relying on LLVM to achieve good codegen, and prefer performing optimization for all backends on the rustc MIR representation.

-### What does LLVM do?

-We can use LLVM as a reference point for what will already get optimized today, and where code generation is lacking.
+Nevertheless, we can use LLVM as a reference point for what will already get optimized today, and where code generation is lacking.

 **targets are statically known**